MultiPlan Corporation

 Analytics-Based Services: The company competes with 6Degrees; Advanced Medical Pricing Solutions (AMPS); ELAP Services; Payer Compass; Zelis; ClearHealth Strategies; and Naviguard.

-Network-Based Services: The company competes with First Health Group Corp., an indirect wholly owned subsidiary of Aetna, Inc.;, TRPN; and Zelis.
+Network-Based Services: The company competes with First Health Group Corp., an indirect wholly owned subsidiary of Aetna, Inc.; TRPN; and Zelis.

 Government Regulations